dzuuun/SATP/docs/USER_MANUAL.md

 4. Set the active status.
 5. Save and verify the result.

 The system can retain multiple semesters.
-Use the active flag carefully because transaction and schedule pages load the current period by default.
+College uses its active semester, while SHS can independently use First, Second, or Third Term.
+Transaction, student rating, Student Course, and schedule pages resolve the current period for the applicable academic group.

 ### Room